barimale/data-stream-train-machine-learning-api/README.md

 4. Slow learn networks.
 5. Compare their features (loss, predictions) by using test data set.
 6. Create mechanism for recreation model triggered manually or automatically based on official CI/CD for neural networks.
 Recreate the concept by custom tool.
-7. Create neural network B for automatic recreation neural network A or fuzzy logic with ISO czas dostępności modelu do predicateow
-8. Start with UnitTests.
 10. Specify metadata of the model (version, date, time, loss, accuracy, etc.)
 11. Architecture: CQRS + Event Sourcing
 12. Trivial model as stateless: